Chemistry Courses

 The course deals with the characterization of patterns of molecular quantized energy levels in rotational, vibrational and electronic spectra of both linear and non-linear molecules.
 Other topics include: photoelectron, spectroscopy and magnetic resonances; introduction to statistical thermodynamics including partition functions and calculations of various thermodynamics properties, equilibrium constants and rate constants.

 Prerequisite: CHEM 331.
-Three credits and lab/tutorial
+Three credits and laboratory/tutorial

 341 Inorganic and Theoretical Chemistry I